MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0127.md

 ---
-title: "AppSourceCop Error AS0044"
+title: "AppSourceCop Warning AS0127"
-description: "Destructive field properties that have been published must not be modified." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Objects should be placed in a namespace with at least two levels of nesting." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference